Comedian and impersonator Willie Nepomuceno, 75 - BusinessWorld Online

 His YouTube channel named NEPFLIX showed some of his transformations.
 Aside from their remarkable resemblance to the personalities in question, his impersonations were often praised for both their intelligence and humor.

-From 2002 to 2004, Nepomuceno led the cast of ABC-5’s sketch comedy show Ipsup.
+From 2002 to 2004, Nepomuceno led the cast of ABC-5’s sketch comedy show Ispup.
 He also released six studio albums, spanning the 1980s to the early 2000s.

 The veteran impersonator briefly joined the noontime show It’s Showtime in 2013.
 As a guest judge of their celebrity look-alike segment “Kalokalike,” his mastery of impersonation was introduced to a new generation.